outscale/terraform-provider-outscale/website/docs/r/net_attributes.html.markdown

 The following arguments are supported:

 * `dhcp_options_set_id` - (Required) The ID of the DHCP options set (or `default` if you want to associate the default one).
--> 	**You need to retrieve the DHCP options set ID through one of 3DS OUTSCALE APIs or interfaces, they cannot be managed with the provider at the moment.**
 * `net_id` - (Required) The ID of the Net.

 ## Attribute Reference